 Samaria was between Jerusalem and Galilee.
 The principal place of worship for Samaritans was on Mount Gerazim.

 Verse 37: The King James Version includes this verse, the eunuch’s confession of faith.
-Of the ancient manuscripts, only an old Western text (Irenaeus) includes this verse.
-It is a baptismal dialogue from Irenaeus’ time.
-[NJBC]
+Of the ancient manuscripts, only an old Western text ( Irenaeus) includes this verse.
+It is a baptismal dialogue from the time of Irenaeus. [ NJBC]

 Verse 3: NJBC suggests either You sit enthroned among the holy ones [the divine council] or in the holy place [the divine council].